![]() |

 MINERALIENTAGE MÜNCHEN

-A powerful show, with an enormous range of minerals and extraordinary displays.
+A powerfull show, with an enormous range of minerals and extraordinary displays

 If you want some news about previous